-Over Christmas I was trying to find something healthy to throw in with all the decadent food we were eating.
+Over the holidays I was trying to find something healthy to throw in with all the decadent food we were eating.
 Since my girls are not fond of broccoli, or a traditional green bean casserole for our big dinner, I decided to try this roasted carrots recipe topped with a homemade vinaigrette out on them and they LOVED it.
 So much so that I made them a second time the next week!